 I wasn’t sure how it would feel … it’s actually the softest yarn I’ve worked with for an age.
 It doesn’t split and slides smoothly on the hook.
 And gives a fabulous drape!

-I love that Scrumptious is sustainable and of course the plastic makes it very strong.
-It’s also great value for the cost – you get a whopping 300 metres/328 yards in a 100g ball.
+It’s great value for the cost – you get a whopping 300 metres/328 yards in a 100g ball.

 All the usual care instructions apply: